CodeBlastr/razorit-api/README.md

-# API Template for Quick New Application Setup

-**Building and Deploying a Scalable Hello World CI/CD Pipeline on AWS Using ECS, ECR, Fargate, Docker, Github Actions, FastAPI and PostgreSQL on RDS**
+# Building and Deploying a Scalable Hello World CI/CD Pipeline on AWS Using ECS, ECR, Fargate, Docker, Github Actions, FastAPI and PostgreSQL on RDS**
 ---

 **The Journey from Complexity to Simplicity**